JRGTH/nginx-webmin-module/README.md

 **Description:**

-This Nginx Webserver module is based on the original Webmin module developed by [Justin D Hoffman](https://www.justindhoffman.com/project/nginx-webmin-module), however this version has been optimized solely for FreeBSD and/or FreeBSD/Jailed Nginx environments.
+This Nginx Webserver module is based on the original Webmin module developed by [Justin D Hoffman](https://www.justindhoffman.com/project/nginx-webmin-module), however this version has been optimized for FreeBSD and/or FreeBSD/Jailed Nginx environments.

-*"This project aims to give a user interface to those wishing to update nginx settings through webmin and to use nginx to server up some pages.
-Sometimes it's faster to not use the command line to fix everything or set up a new site.
-With this webmin module you'll be able to work on your nginx server from webmin."*
+*Configure Nginx settings through the Webmin interface for convenience.*

 **Features:**